 The State has a duty to ensure a fair and even playing field.
 It has a duty to ensure the same standards and laws apply to everyone.
 The State should ensure what it primarily exists to ensure: the security of its people in their lives, liberties and property.

-A State ensuring a level playing field fair to all, would not intervene as an actor in the market to distort the free flow functioning of the market by giving tax breaks, and subsidies and preferential regulations.
+A State ensuring a level playing field fair to all, would not intervene as an actor in the market to distort the free flow functioning of the market with tax breaks, subsidies and preferential regulations.

 In 2018, Carillion, a multi £ billion corporate supplier to the UK government went broke.
 Investigation revealed that officials, directors and even auditors failed repeatedly to take appropriate action to tackle emerging problems.

 So yes, the State does have a role.
-It should ensure fair play so that a truly free market can operate efficiently and responsively.
+It should ensure fair play and so guarantee that the free market operates efficiently and responsively.

-Policing the market is one thing, however; controlling and directing the market is quite another.
-And the State invariably lacks the appropriate skills and culture to do that.
+Policing the market is necessary; but controlling and directing the market is quite another.
+Indeed the State’s officials invariably lack the appropriate skills and culture to do that.

 For an excellent introduction to the real meaning of Capitalism and its benefits, see a new Primer of Capitalism by Dr Eamonn Butler [Director of the Adam Smith Institute] and available from the Institute for Economic Affairs at